PLEASE READ THE FOLLOWING SUBMISSION CRITERIA:

 - Commercial products are not to be promoted in NACADA sessions.

-- Due to budgetary considerations, the conference is unable to offer complimentary registration or lodging for paper presenters.
+- Due to budgetary considerations, the conference is unable to offer complimentary registration or lodging for presenters.